jaredpar/jaredpar.github.io/_posts/2008-10-28-is-intptr-long-truncating.md

 [OpCodes.Conv_U](http://msdn.microsoft.com/en-
 us/library/system.reflection.emit.opcodes.conv_u.aspx) for more details).

-So what does this mean for the developer.??
-Essentially IntPtr(long) will do the right thing independently of the platform a developer is using.??
-On a 32 bit platform it will (correctly) throw exceptions if a non-4GB address is passed in.??
+So what does this mean for the developer.
+Essentially IntPtr(long) will do the right thing independently of the platform a developer is using.
+On a 32 bit platform it will (correctly) throw exceptions if a non-4GB address is passed in.
 In 64 bit land it will essentially do nothing and rely on the programmer to give correct addresses.